Check Library¶

 10000 ps - check - ERROR - Expected active read enable at this point

-you can override this for each check call.
-For example
+this for each check call.
+For example,

 check(re = '1', "Expected active read enable at this point", failure);

-by retrieving the logger and then use the set_stop_level
+changed by retrieving the logger and then use the set_stop_level

-procedure as described
+procedure as described in the logging user

 set_stop_level(get_logger(my_checker), warning);

-Note that when using the VUnit Python test runner the default checker
+Note that when using the VUnit Python test runner, the default checker stop level is set to error

-when calling test_runner_setup
+when calling

-The reason is that the Python test runner has the ability to restart the
+.
+This is because the Python test runner has the capability to restart the simulation with the next

 Logging Passing Checks¶

-for any log handler.
+be made visible for any log handler.

 show(get_logger(default_checker), display_handler, pass);